ncatlab/nlab-content/pages/5/3/9/6/6935/content.md

 1. Any two algebra maps from $W$ to $A$ are equal.

-In type theory, we break things down a bit differently, for a variety of reasons.

 =--

+In the type theoretic use of the notion, the same concept is naturally thought of as broken down a bit differently (for a variety of reasons):

 +-- {: .num_defn #InterpretationOfTheRules}
 ###### Definition